Maaman: Production

 On 19 August 2024, before the theatrical release of Kottukkaali (2024), Soori announced his next project in the lead role with Bruce Lee (2017) and Vilangu (2022) fame Prasanth Pandiyaraj.
 The film marks the consecutive collaboration of K. Kumar's Lark Studios, with Soori after Garudan (2024).
 On 16 December 2024, the title of the film Maaman was revealed after an inaugural pooja ceremony in Trichy following which the production began.
 Aishwarya Lekshmi was cast as the female lead while Rajkiran was chosen for an important role and Lubber Pandhu (2024) fame Swasika as Soori's sister alongside Bala Saravanan, Baba Bhaskar, Viji Chandrasekhar, Nikhila Sankar, Geetha Kailasam and others in supporting roles.
 The film has cinematography handled by Dinesh Purushothaman, editing done by Ganesh Siva and music composed by Hesham Abdul Wahab.
 A few days before the release date announcement, Sivakarthikeyan made a surprise visit to the film's sets, sharing an emotional moment with Soori, with whom he had previously collaborated in Varuthapadatha Valibar Sangam (2013), Rajini Murugan (2016), and Don (2022).

 Music

 The soundtrack and background is composed by Hesham Abdul Wahab in his Tamil debut.
 Think Music acquired the audio rights.
 After the pre-release event, the audio album containing 6 songs was released.
 The video song of the first single "Kallaliye Kallaliye" was released on 11 May 2025.
 The lyrical video of the second single "Vizhuthe Thalavizhuthe" released on 14 May 2025.
-The song "Kannale Pesuma" is based off of "Pottu Thotta Pournami" from Hridayam.
+The song "Kannale Pesuma" is based on "Pottu Thotta Pournami" from Hridayam.